Most people spend significant time researching pillows and mattresses, but when it comes to bed sheets, they buy the cheapest ones they can find.

 The quality of regular cotton is measured by thread count (more on that in a minute), but the quality of flannel is measured in weight, specifically ounces per square yard.
 The heavier, the better.

-If your thinking about buying flannel sheets, these are some of the top-selling ones on Amazon with over 4,000 mostly excellent reviews.
+If your thinking about buying flannel sheets, these are some of the top-selling ones on Amazon with thousands of excellent reviews.

 - Extremely warm, ideal for winter.